metablaster/WindowsFirewallRuleset/Exports/README.md

 # Exports directory

-Contains exported rules for import
-Exported rules are by default saved here
+Exported rules are by default saved here which can be reimported at any time.